ARCT5592 Timber in Architecture

 - Students are able to (1) gain an improved understanding of timber's aesthetic and material qualities along with its structural potential and limitations; (2) explore timber-oriented design processes based on a real brief and client; and (3) gain workshop, material and on-site construction experience.

-- Typically this unit is assessed in the following ways: (1) short written assignment; (2) presentation; (3) plans and models of proposed design; and (4) partipation in final construction.
+- Indicative assessments in this unit are as follows: (1) short written assignment; (2) presentation; (3) plans and models of proposed design; and (4) partipation in final construction.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.